wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 NOTE: IBM's product is called "Urban Code".
 IBM also acquired Red Hat and its Ansible portfolio.

-Buck Hodges, Director of Engineering for Microsoft VSTS, <a target="_blank" href="https://www.youtube.com/watch?v=aIiLhK0NIlY">Jun 27, 2018 VIDEO: how Microsoft evolved from on-premise TFS into VSTS as a service shipping in 3 week sprints, from the same code repository.
+Buck Hodges (<a target="_blank" href="https://twitter.com/tfsbuck">@tfsbuck</a>), Director of Engineering for Microsoft VSTS, <a target="_blank" href="https://www.youtube.com/watch?v=aIiLhK0NIlY">Jun 27, 2018 VIDEO: Global DevOps Bootcamp 2018 Keynote</a> how Microsoft evolved from on-premise TFS into VSTS as a service shipping in 3 week sprints, from the same code repository.
 Add  SPS (Shared Platform Service) for account, identity, profile, licensing.

 @demovisa keynote #GDBC